 The aroma of brewed coffee is a smell most of us love, and of course, coffee makes us feel more alert and ready to tackle the day.
 But before you go for a refill, put your coffee cup down for a minute and read on.

 Most people think coffee is good for them.
 After all, we’ve been told time and time again that coffee has numerous benefits ranging from protection against cardiovascular disease, Type 2 diabetes, and lowering our risk for Alzheimer’s, Parkinson’s disease, and multiple sclerosis.
 Studies have also shown that coffee drinkers have less risk of heart disease, colorectal cancer, and even protection against cirrhosis of the liver.
 Sounds like a miracle drug!
 But if coffee is so beneficial and over 180 million Americans are drinking it every single day then why are so many people sick with heart disease, diabetes, and Alzheimer’s?

 Did you know that up to 250 pounds of pesticides are sprayed on one acre of coffee plants?
 So when you’re drinking coffee, you’re also drinking pesticide residues.
 No, they don’t get roasted off like some claim.
 The pesticides are absorbed into the root system of the plant and its parts including the coffee cherry or bean.
-Roasting coffee beans actually causes the formation of new chemical compounds.
-For every cup of coffee you’re getting at least 10 milligrams of carcinogens.
+Roasting coffee beans actually cause the formation of new chemical compounds.
+For every cup of coffee, you’re getting at least 10 milligrams of carcinogens.

 Back in 1991, coffee was listed by the World Health Organization as a Group 2B carcinogen, meaning it might cause cancer in the human bladder.
 But 25 years later in June 2016, an expert group met and downgraded coffee’s classification and it’s now in Group 3 meaning “not classifiable as to its carcinogenicity to humans.”